monomelodies/monki/README.md

 second the one for resource-specific endpoints.

-If you try to access the URL `/api/user/`, you won't get a list of users yet but rather a `Zend\Diactoros\Response\EmptyResponse` with a status code of 501 (not implemented).
+If you try to access the URL `/api/user/`, you won't get a list of users yet but rather find the API router returns `NULL`.
 This makes sense, since our handler doesn't actually specify any handling yet!
-Hey, come on, Monki isn't clairvoyant...
+Hey, come on, Monki has some defaults but it isn't clairvoyant...

 Let's first make it respond to `browse`-style requests: